Let’s face it: a picture really is worth a thousand words, but an image you made yourself?

 From natural patterns like wood and leaves to background designs like paper or chalkboards, texture communicates a great deal about the page itself, even before you read a word.

-If you’re looking to create a certain impression in the minds of your users, consider the available textures that could lend themselves well to that type of design.
+If you’re looking to create a certain impression in the minds of your users, consider the available textures that lend themselves to that type of design.

 Color and its various shades (see more on that under Color Values below) have very different meanings to visitors around the world.
-And, depending on language and colloquialisms, colors can impart feelings as well.
+Depending on language and colloquialisms, colors can impart feelings as well.

 For example, many people associate “going green” with doing things that are good for the environment.
 But when someone is “green” with envy, it can convey a sense of jealousy.